urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/zp/zpcb.md

 `!_`
 ====

-Path & range in stack trace
+Put path & range in stack trace

 Traces the stack if debugging is enabled, putting the current path and location range of each rune.
+To do this on every rune, use `!:`.

 Produces
 --------